 Johns Hopkins Medicine monitors patient experience survey results as one way to ensure patients and families have a positive experience.

 A standardized national survey called the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) is mailed to some patients after discharge to provide their perspective of how they experienced care from the hospital.

 The survey asks adult patients questions about clear communication, discharge planning, the hospital environment and the patient’s overall experience.

-Patient responses are submitted to the Centers for Medicare and Medicaid Services, which publicly reports the annual results from all U.S. hospitals online at Hospital Compare.
+Patient responses are submitted to the Centers for Medicare and Medicaid Services, which publicly reports the annual results from all U.S. hospitals online at Care Compare.

 - During this hospital stay, how often did nurses treat you with courtesy and respect?

 - Before giving you any new medicine, how often did hospital staff describe possible side effects in a way you could understand?